redsach/redsach.github.io/_pages/research.md

 Modelling Surface-Plasma Interactions at Europa
 ------
-* The internship investigated surface-plasma interactions at Jupiter's moon Europa
+* Europa has been identified as a potential host for life, yet many of its characteristic remain unknown
-* This involved computer modelling of electric potentials via simulations and multi-fluid MHD models
+* We built surface-plasma interaction models to assess electric potentials and currents at the surface
-* Simulated potentials could inform upcoming [Europa Clipper](https://europa.nasa.gov/), [JUICE](https://astrobiology.nasa.gov/missions/juice/), and [Lander](https://solarsystem.nasa.gov/missions/europa-lander/in-depth/) missions
+* The findings will inform the upcoming [Europa Clipper]((https://europa.nasa.gov/)) and [Lander](https://solarsystem.nasa.gov/missions/europa-lander/in-depth/) missions
 * Work was conducted in the Ocean Worlds Lab with Tom Nordheim, Camilla Harris, and Kevin Hand
-* Findings will be submited to the Journal for Geophysical Research Letters
+* Findings will be submited to Geophysical Research Letters

 <br/>
 <br/>